mmvillarnobo/translator-service/README.md

 # Multilingual Translation Service

 A lightweight multilingual translation service built in Python.
-The project implements a reusable translation engine capable of translating text into multiple languages, exposed through a REST API and messaging bots.
+The project implements a reusable translation engine capable of translating text into multiple languages, exposed through a REST API.

-The goal of the project is both educational and practical: to learn modern backend architecture while building a service that can evolve into a micro-SaaS, API product, and AI-agent compatible tool (via MCP).
+The goal of the project is both educational and practical: to learn modern backend architecture while building a service that can evolve into a micro-SaaS or an API product.

-Planned Stack
+# Tech Stack

 - Python — core language
 - FastAPI — REST API
-- Argos Translate — offline translation engine
+- CTranslate2 — offline translation engine (MarianMT Models)
-- Redis — caching and task queues (future)
-- PostgreSQL — usage tracking and persistence (future)
 - Docker — containerized deployment
-- Telegram Bot API — conversational interface

 # Project Goals